By-laws of the Society for the Improvement of Psychological Science

 2. Each year the Executive Committee shall select a Chair (President) and co-Chair (Secretary/Treasurer) from among its members by a secret ballot.
 Each shall perform usual duties of the respective office, specific duties outlined in these by-laws, and other duties as assigned by the Executive Committee

 3. Exactly 3 Executive Committee members will be Society members who are graduate students or post-docs at the time they are elected.
-Exactly 3 Executive Committee members will be Society members who are faculty at non-PhD-granting institutions at the time they are elected.
+At least 2, but no more than 3, Executive Committee members will be Society members who are faculty at non-PhD-granting institutions at the time they are elected.
 The remaining 3 Executive Committee positions will be held by Society members who do not fit one of those two groups.

 4. A meeting of the Executive Committee may be called by the Chair or by a majority of Executive Committee members, with 7 days’ notice provided to all Executive Committee members.
 Meetings may be conducted in person or by audio or video conference.
 A quorum of the Executive Committee shall consist of a majority of its members.
 A quorum is sufficient for passage of a motion.